rdbhost/Rdb.Js/README.md

 * *$.eachRecord:* sends query to server, gets results, calls _errback_ if status is 'error', otherwise, calls _eachrec_ callback with each record.
 By default, the _jsond-easy_ format is used, and each record is an object with named attribute for each record field.

+* *R.getGET:* returns a string with url containing the query; can be requested using $.ajax or $http...  (with GET method)

+* *R.getPOST:* returns an object containing a url and a data object; can be requested using $.ajax or $htt... (with POST method)

+* *R.provideSuperPOST:* like $.getPost, but returns a promise instead of the object.
+If necessary, will prompt for email/pass and use R.superLogin to retrieve authcode.

 * *$.loginAjax:* sends your email and password to server, gets list of roles and authcodes.

-* *$.loginOpenID enables logging users in via OpenID logins.
+* *$.loginOpenID:* enables logging users in via OpenID logins.
 This handles your users logging in to your app, not you logging in to your Rdbhost account.

+* *R.trainAjax:* sends your email and password to server, puts server account in training mode for a few seconds only, for your client IP.

+* *R.superLogin:* similar to $.loginAjax, except will prompt (with html dialog) for missing email and password.

+* *R.superPostData:* like $.postData with _super_ role, but will prompt using superLogin to get authcode if necessary.

+* *R.superPostFormData:* like $.postFormData with _super_ role, but will prompt using superLogin to get authcode if necessary.

+* *R.preauthPostData:* like $.postData with _preauth_ role, but will prompt for email/pass and use R.trainAjax to temporarily start training mode if necessary.

+* *R.preauthPostFormData:* like $.postFormData with _preauth_ role, but will prompt for email/pass and use R.trainAjax to temporarily start training mode if necessary.

+* *R.drawLoginDialog:* draws dialog box, calls callback function with entered input.

 [see demo here](http://www.paginaswww.com/rdb/examples/openid-login.html)